revature-associate-code-samples/code-samples-for-Alex-Shisler/Project1/README.md

 Full Repository https://github.com/atshisler/batch-source/tree/Alex_Shisler/Alex_Shisler_Code/ProjectV1

 ## **Roles / Responsibilities**
-- New users can create an account.
+- Individual Project
-- Users being able to login
+- Implemented a user login/account system.
 - Employees can view and filter their pending and resolved reimbursement requests.
 - Employees can view and update their own information.
 - Employee can view and update their own info